sal0001/MusicWay/README.md

 ## Setup Mongo database

-Dowload MongoDB Community Server Download and wait until the compass is finished, then create a connection and run the script on the dbsetup.txt
+Dowload mongodb community server download and wait until the compass is finished, then create a connection and run the script on the dbsetup.txt